 And of course, after that there is the worship on Christmas Day.
 The central worship is again in the Assumption Cathedral and in St. Blasius Church.
 Each will most likely hold three masses that day.
 Also, there will be masses on December 26, too.

 Many people do their Christmas shopping on the last day.
 It’s the same in Dubrovnik.
 But chances of finding what you need or want on Christmas Eve are slim.
 Another problem that you might have are working hours.
 On Christmas Eve, stores and markets close earlier.
 The exact hour depends on the store, but it’s usually between noon and 6 pm.

 After that, on Christmas, everything is closed.
 The same goes for the next day too because December 26th is actually a national holiday in Croatia.
 That means you’ll have to buy enough supplies before these two days.

 Many cities in Croatia decided to up their Christmas game over the last few years, creating beautiful Christmas magic with decorations and manifestations.
 Dubrovnik is one of those cities; its Christmas program has something for everyone.

 Those who enjoy Christmas songs will probably get an opportunity to attend the symphonic orchestra concert.
 Last year there was even a small advent train that went through one part of the city, and you could ride it free of charge.
-If the pandemic situation allows it, you can expect open-air concerts and markets where vendors sell handmade and domestic products.
+There are usually open-air concerts and markets where vendors sell handmade and domestic products.